Department of English

 Final Public Oral Examination

-A final public oral examination is given after each candidate’s dissertation has been read, approved, and deposited in the requisite number of copies.
+A final public oral examination is given after each candidate’s dissertation has been read and approved by their dissertation faculty advisers.
 The examination has two parts.
 The first consists of a 30-minute lecture on the dissertation to cover the following topics: a justification of the subject treated; an account of possible methods of treating the subject and a justification of the method chosen; an account of any new contributions made; and a consideration of the possibility of future studies of the same kind, including an account of plans for future scholarship and publication.
-In the second, the student answers a series of questions growing out of subjects presented in the lecture and sometimes relating to the teaching of literary material dealt with in the dissertation.
+During the second part of the examination, the student answers a series of questions growing out of subjects presented in the lecture and sometimes relating to the teaching of literary material dealt with in the dissertation.

 All graduate students who have passed the general examination are required to teach in undergraduate courses as part of their preparation.
-While the minimum requirement is six hours, most students teach more than this.
+While the minimum department requirement is four hours, most students teach more than this.
 The department offers many opportunities for teaching experience in conjunction with its large and popular undergraduate program.
 Students may teach in the writing program, conduct sections of large lecture courses, or direct precepts in upper-division courses.
 This teaching is supervised by experienced members of the faculty.
-The department also offers, on an annual basis, a teacher training seminar.
+The department and University also offer, on an annual basis, teacher training seminars.

 Graduate students are welcome to participate in a variety of seminars and colloquia organized by the English department and other departments and programs.
 These may involve the discussion of an article or problem, the presentation of a paper, or a forum for debate.
 Colloquia also include one-day conferences on a number of topics.
 Students may also participate in the meetings of the Shelby Cullom Davis Center for Historical Studies; attend the Christian Gauss Seminars in Criticism; and involve themselves in any of the many colloquia under the aegis of the Council of the Humanities.
 The department sponsors graduate-student-organized colloquia that are based around fields of interest.
-Currently there are five major colloquia that include the American, Renaissance, 18th-century and Romantic studies, Victorian, and 20th-century fields.
-In addition, there is a thriving graduate student Works in Progress lunchtime talk series.
+Currently there are seven major colloquia that include the Americanist, Contemporary Poetry, Postcolonial, Renaissance, 18th-Century and Romantic Studies, Victorian, and 20th-Century fields.
+In addition, there is also a graduate student Works in Progress lunchtime talk series.

 ENG 502 Old English Poetry